Adult Volunteer Opportunities

 The City of Coeur d’Alene is seeking applicants for the nine-member Historic Preservation Commission.
 Three of the commission seats are up for appointment or reappointment.

 To receive consideration, please submit the attached Professional Data Sheet, along with a letter of recommendation, resume and additional documentation outlining qualifications by fax, email, hard copy delivery, or mail to: Jo Anne Mateski, Executive Assistant, City of Coeur d’Alene, 710 E. Mullan Avenue, Coeur d’Alene, ID, 83814.
 FAX: (208) 769-2366, PHONE: (208) 666-5754.
-EMAIL: [email protected] Due by October 6, 2025 by 5:00PM.
+EMAIL: [email protected] (The application period will remain open until the positions are filled.)

 Qualifications: